I'm switching to telmisartan from lisinopril (need advice)

 The research is really thin when it comes to athletic performance.
 Sadly, it seems it's only WADA that is interested in this type of research (for the purpose banning them in athletes).
 I really wish it was a more active area.

-I think it's clear that sartans/ARBs have a clear advantage over most other anti-hypertensive meds in terms of their effect on athletic performance (and any improvement in sexual performance even a better bonus!)
+I think it's clear that sartans/ARBs have a advantage over most other anti-hypertensive meds in terms of their effect on athletic performance (and any improvement in sexual performance even a better bonus!)
 At the very least there doesn't appear to be negative effects and very likely only positive effects.
 (I included below the excellent table from the paper you shared with me.)

 I still don't see convincing evidence that valsartan is clearly superior to other sartans when it comes to athletic performance variables.
 It would be great to have a study with a direct comparisons.
 Maybe there are?
 I haven't looked.
 Does anyone know?